elugens/hello-javascript/docs/bonus-javascript-design-patterns/introduction-to-design-patterns/what-is-design-pattern.md

   </summary>
   <div>
     <div>
       <strong>Interview Response:</strong> One of the most important aspects of writing maintainable code is to make it easy to understand and modify.
+Good coding practices, include keeping functions small and simple, to enhance readability and maintainability.
     </div>
     <br/>
     <div>